Edd Mann Developer

 MySQL and Sphinx

-Sphinx is heavily used in conjunction with MySQL server, hence the greater amount of options available to interact with each of the two.
-It is however, misconstruded as being the full-text search engine for InnoDB tables.
-This is true to a degree, as it is true that it opens the possibility up for full-text indexing on InnoDB tables, similar to MyISAM tables, however both implemenations are slightly different.
+Sphinx is heavily used in conjunction with the MySQL server, hence the greater number of options available to interact with each of the two.
+It is, however, often misconstrued as being the full-text search engine for InnoDB tables.
+This is true to a degree, as it opens up the possibility for full-text indexing on InnoDB tables, similar to MyISAM tables; however, both implementations are slightly different.

 Being an external product, Sphinx indexes are not updated upon each change to its source (be it an INSERT, UPDATE or DELETE).
-MySQL’s MyISAM implementation does however provide this functionality, processing these changes immediately after the effect has occured.
-As a result of this, huge performance hits are garned when handling large data sets.
-This can lead to Sphinx and the data source getting out-of-sync unless precautions are put in place (i.e. scheduled indexes).
-On top of this Sphinx only returns the matching records primary keys, requiring extra processing to be done to retrieve the records relevant data.
-This hinderance can be dampened by using SphinxSE.
+MySQL’s MyISAM implementation, however, provides this functionality by processing these changes immediately after the effect has occurred.
+As a result, huge performance hits are incurred when handling large data sets.
+This can lead to Sphinx and the data source getting out of sync unless precautions are put in place (i.e. scheduled indexes).
+On top of this, Sphinx only returns the matching records’ primary keys, requiring extra processing to retrieve the relevant data for those records.
+This hindrance can be mitigated by using SphinxSE.

 Installation

-If you are liking the sound of Sphinx and want to give it a go, below I have provided a step-by-step guide to setting up a working installation along with SphinxSE support on a Ubuntu 11.10 server.
+If you like the sound of Sphinx and want to give it a go, below I have provided a step-by-step guide to setting up a working installation with SphinxSE support on an Ubuntu 11.10 server.

 $ wget http://sphinxsearch.com/files/sphinx-2.0.4-release.tar.gz